usmanahmad11/CodeLab1-2022-2023/Chapter-0-Getting-Started/README.md

 ## Spot an error?

-If you spot an error in these chapters please let me know via arshiya@bathspa.ae
+If you spot an error in these chapters please let me know via usman@bathspa.ae